Guiding principles: Accessibility and Affordability, Community Engagement, Compatibility and Integration

 Examples of grant programs that can build capacity for community-based organizations to support low-income solar projects include:

 - U.S. Department of Energy (DOE) Sunshot Initiative Solar Market Pathways Cooperative Grants.
 In 2015, DOE awarded Cook County, Illinois with a $1.2 million cooperative grant to support community-based organizations, environmental organizations, solar developers, Cook County, and other stakeholders in their development of a community shared solar program, among other solar market pathways.
-The grant provides funding for participants to do feasibility studies, identify economic models, create a marketplace, and pilot five to seven projects.
+Project deliverables include an opportunity assessment, policy analysis, best practices, value and economic impact analysis and a series of 15 site-specific project case studies, in which this document provides the overview and assumptions.
+More on the project and deliverables can be found here: https://www.cookcountyil.gov/service/solar-energy

 - New York City Worker Owned Cooperative Development Initiative.
 As low-income communities seek to find viable and wealth-building solutions in the energy economy, many communities are exploring the role of cooperative developments as a way to boost ownership and participation.
 Worker-owned cooperatives like the Energy Solidarity Cooperative in the San Francisco Bay Area and the Pacific Electric Worker-Owned Coop in Los Angeles are two examples of worker-owned cooperative efforts that are investing in low-income and community of color solar projects.
 These types of efforts can be a key opportunity for low-income solar engagement and can blossom with the right types of grant support.
 One example of such funding is the New York City (NYC) Worker Owned Cooperative Development Initiative.
 In FY 2015, NYC allocated $1.2 million to invest in the development of worker-owned cooperatives.
 The funding was dedicated to technical assistance efforts to new and current worker-owned cooperatives through legal support, business planning, and start-up seed capital for newly developing cooperatives.
 While general, it could provide seed money for solar cooperatives in the city.

 - Colorado Energy Office (CEO) Low-income Community Shared Solar Demonstration Project.
 In 2015, the CEO launched a low-income community solar demonstration project designed to demonstrate the viability of community solar models that serve low-income households.
-GRID Alternatives received a $1.2 million grant in August 2015 to develop and implement a portfolio of projects.
-For more on this see the community shared solar models section.
+For more on this demonstration project see the Colorado Best Practices page.

 - New York’s Affordable Solar and Pre-Development Technical Assistance.
 In December 2016, NY-SUN launched its Affordable Solar and Pre-Development Technical Assistance Program, which supports the development of proposed solar projects serving low-to-moderate income (LMI) households through multifamily affordable housing and community solar installations.
 Eligible applicants include multifamily affordable housing providers, community organizations and service providers working to make solar accessible to LMI communities.
 Proposals may request funding up to $200,000 for predevelopment and technical assistance work on a proposed solar project or group of projects.